scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adsyncconfig.md

 ## <a name="get-adsyncobjectswithinheritancedisabled"></a>Get-ADSyncObjectsWithInheritanceDisabled

 ### <a name="synopsis"></a>SAMENVATTING
-Hiermee wordt AD-objecten met overerving van machtigingen uitgeschakeld
+Hiermee worden AD-objecten opgehaald waarvoor de overname van machtigingen is uitgeschakeld

 ### <a name="syntax"></a>SYNTAXIS